 But Hawking says her father's involvement goes beyond contributing essays.
 "He reads everything and comments on everything and makes a lot of suggestions," she explains.

 The idea to write a book had been on her mind for a while, she says, then the eureka moment came at a children's party.
 "All the little ones were gathering around my dad," Hawking remembers.
-"One boy asked my father: `Stephen, what would happen to me if I fell into a black hole?'
+"One boy asked my dad: `Stephen, what would happen to me if I fell into a black hole?'
 And my father said: `You would be turned into spaghetti.'

 "The fact that dad gave that answer and the kids were so pleased with it, I thought: `This is the genesis of the project.' "